Chris-Cunningham/Manabase/README.md

 * Implement Courser of Kruphix.
 * Implement card draw spells.
 * Implement Nykthos.
-* Track pain taken from painlands and fetches; track life gained from lands and Courser.
+* Track pain taken from painlands and fetches somehow; track life gained from lands and Courser.
+* Implement Checklands (do people use those or care?)
 * Allow an option to scale the percentages so that not making land drops doesn’t count against a spell's castability.
 * Do something intelligent with sideboards.

 Not Planned
 * X spells will probably always be treated as though X = 0.
 * Delve and other alternate cost mechanics are probably forever ignored.
+If you want to check whether you have double blue by turn 5, replace Dig Through Time with Tidebinder Mage in your decklist.
 * Fetching will never shuffle your library, meaning it does not exactly work correctly with scry; if it did, another fix would be needed to prevent “prescient fetching.”
 Courser will turn every fetchland into an untapped scryland, which is pretty close.
 * “Curving out”: If your hand is Temple, Mountain, then you can’t cast both your one-drop and your two-drop on curve, but the program notices that you can do either one, so both will probably always count as castable.